biati-digital/glightbox/README.md

 // Open the lightbox
 lightbox.open();

-// You can also ppen the lightbox at specific index lightbox.openAt(2);
+// You can also open the lightbox at a specific index lightbox.openAt(2);